infinity-technical/platform-engineering/README.md

     drwx------ 2 ubuntu ubuntu 4.0K Dec  7 06:10 .ssh
     -rw-r--r-- 1 ubuntu ubuntu    0 Dec  7 06:10 .sudo_as_admin_successful

 The .ansible file may indicate a partial or complete solution in place.
-Further information has been requested.
+Further information was requested.

-Checked user's .profile, .bashrc for customisation but nothing obvious was found
+Checked the ubuntu user's .profile and .bashrc files for customisation but nothing obvious was found

 Checked for scheduled commands for the ubuntu user and the root user